 Windows operating system supports multiple monitors out of the box.
 You just need to connect an external monitor(s), press the Windows logo + P keys, and then select the available options to start using an external monitor(s) as your primary or extended display.

 While trying to project to a second monitor in Windows 10, you might get “Your PC can’t project to another screen.
 Try reinstalling the driver or using a different video card”.
 The error shows up when you press the Windows logo + P keys to open the Project pane.
 The Project pane displays the above error and does not display projection options that you would see otherwise.

 Often, the error shows up if you try to use your external or second monitor as soon as you reinstall Windows 10 because of the lack of required device drivers.

-As the “Your PC can’t project to another screen.
-Try reinstalling the driver or using a different video card” error indicates, the error shows up when a correct video or graphics card driver is not installed on your Windows 10 PC.
+The “Your PC can’t project to another screen.
+Try reinstalling the driver or using a different video card” error indicates the error shows up when a correct video or graphics card driver is not installed on your Windows 10 PC.
 The error might also show up in the event of a corrupted graphics driver or graphics card.

-If you are getting the error, try out the following solutions in that order to fix the error and project to your external or second monitor.
+If you are getting the error, try out the following solutions in the given order to fix the error and project it to your external or second monitor.

 Solution 1 of 4

 Manually install the graphics driver

-If you have time or cannot wait for Windows 10 to automatically download and install device drivers, you can visit your PC manufacturer’s website and download the video/graphics driver and run the installer to install the same.
+If you have time or cannot wait for Windows 10 to automatically download and install device drivers, you can visit your PC manufacturer’s website to download the video/graphics driver and run the installer to install the same.